A Union of differences

 Union values religion and spirituality as a crucial part of cultural diversity and identity and is dedicated to building religious fluency among students.
 Several spiritual advisers representing different faith traditions are here to offer guidance and support.

-The Disability Services office is committed to providing students with disabilities equal opportunities to benefit from all College services, programs and activities.
+The Accommodative Services office is committed to providing students with disabilities equal opportunities to benefit from all College services, programs and activities.

 Union is committed to fostering and maintaining an environment that is welcoming and safe for all students and employees.
 We offer an array of resources to help members of the LGBTQ+ community fit in, grow and thrive.